smart-meal/calorie-compass/README.md

   `pip install -r requirements.txt` (make sure you enable virtual environment if any)
 - Run the app:
     `python main.py` or `export FLASK_APP=api` then `flask run`

+- Make sure there is a valid .env file in the repository.
+Look at the .env_example to see what is needed.

 ### Local Environment